CHOK

-CHOK (1070 kHz, "CHOK 103.9 FM & 1070 AM") is a Canadian commercial radio station, licensed to Sarnia, Ontario, Canada, and owned by Blackburn Radio.
+CHOK (1070 kHz, "Big Country 103.9 FM") is a Canadian commercial radio station, licensed to Sarnia, Ontario, Canada, and owned by Blackburn Radio.
 The station broadcasts a country music format with local all-news radio, talk radio and sports radio.
 CHOK also has an FM translator, CHOK-1-FM, broadcasting on 103.9 MHz.
 The station is the radio home of the Toronto Blue Jays, as well as the Sarnia Sting.
 During Blue Jays games, CHOK's regular country music programming airs exclusively on the CHOK website.

 History

 The station was launched on July 26, 1946, by Sarnia Broadcasting.
 In 1947, Sarnia Broadcasting Co. was granted a licence to operate an FM station on 97.5 MHz (as CHOK-FM), which left the air sometime between 1948 and 1953, after being damaged from the Sarnia tornado.
 That station was never rebuilt.
 It was acquired by IWC Communications, a corporate precursor of Standard Broadcasting, in 1970, and went through a variety of sales to local owners until being acquired by its current owner, Blackburn Radio, in 1998.
 Blackburn also owns both of the city's other commercial radio stations, CFGX-FM and CHKS-FM.